s-bose7/memcache/docs/README.md

 ## Algorithm Overview

-The constant O(1) runtime is achieved by utilizing two containers (preferably linked lists and/or hash sets) and another hash table to access elements by their keys.
+The constant O(1) runtime is achieved by utilizing a nested doubly linked list with a hash table to access elements by their keys.

-A doubly linked list is used to link together nodes representing a set of nodes that have the same access frequency (rectangular boxes).
-This set of nodes with the same access frequency forms a doubly linked list of such nodes (oval boxes).
-Each node in the oval boxes has a pointer to its parent frequency node, so that later on we can access frequencies directly.
-An additional hashmap is used to store elements by key which maps to its value, parent node, and some other metadata based on the implementation requirements.
+The doubly linked list is used to link together nodes representing a set of nodes that have the same access frequency (squares).
+This set of nodes with the same access frequency forms a doubly linked list of such nodes (circles).
+Each circular node has a pointer to its parent frequency node, so that later on we can access frequencies directly.
+An additional hashmap is used to store elements by key which maps to its value, parent node, and some other metadata dictates by the implementation.

 ![lfu-data-structure](https://github.com/s-bose7/LFU-Cache/assets/69990740/5fcca4d4-e89d-4be3-9300-8aae715959c3)